vmwshop/tutorials/openrefine.md

 <img src="https://user-images.githubusercontent.com/15221098/87826637-3d9aa680-c847-11ea-9d57-eca51ecff7e1.png" class="responsive" alt="ORotheredits5" width="850">

-**3.** Here you will use what OpenRefine calls _Google Refine Expression Language_ to tell OpenRefine how you want to transform your cells.
+**3.** Here you will use what OpenRefine calls _General Refine Expression Language or GREL_ to tell OpenRefine how you want to transform your cells.
 For this example, in the “Expression” box, use the following command to add your text to the existing values:

 ```
 value+” BREED”